huggingface/blog/vlms-explained.md

  <em>Projection and text embeddings are concatenated</em>
 </p>

-Another example is KOSMOS-2, where the authors have chosen to fully train the model end-to-end, which is computationally expensive compared to LLaVA-like pre-training.
-The authors later do language only instruction fine-tuning to align the model.
-Fuyu-8B is another model that doesn’t have an image encoder, but image patches are directly fed to a projection layer and then a decoder.
+Another example is KOSMOS-2, where the authors chose to fully train the model end-to-end, which is computationally expensive compared to LLaVA-like pre-training.
+The authors later did language-only instruction fine-tuning to align the model.
+Fuyu-8B, as another example, doesn’t even have an image encoder.
+Instead, image patches are directly fed to a projection layer and then the sequence goes through an auto-regressive decoder.
 Most of the time, you don’t need to pre-train a vision language model, as you can either use one of the existing ones or fine-tune them on your own use case.
 We will go through how to use these models using transformers and fine-tune using `SFTTrainer`.